SM-CAU/Patterns-Matter/README.md

 ## 2) Key Takeaways (Learner Perspective)

-You touched almost every layer of a modern web service.
+I tried to  touch almost every layer of a modern web service.
 Here’s a recap by technology and the concrete techniques used.

 ### HTML / CSS / Jinja (Templating)
 - **HTML structure**: semantic tags (`<table>`, `<form>`, `<input>`, `<a>`, `<button>`) and responsive wrappers.